 Martin West to Williston NorthNew wires are being installed on existing structures to add capacity to enhance the ability of Duke Energy and other utilities in the area to provide more reliable energy and also help reduce the risk of power outages.
 The project also involves the installation of new poles at the mid-point between the existing structures to support the new line.
-Construction will be completed during the first quarter of 2022.
-Restoration activities will continue into spring 2022.
+Construction will be completed during the third quarter of 2024 followed by several months of restoration.

 The projects described above are needed to support the Williston to Bronson New Transmission Line and Substation Project.

 Help meet current and long-term energy demand in the region

 Strengthen system reliability by adding needed capacity to serve growing communities